NetworkX

 print("All done.")

-which converts an RDFLib graph to NetworkX, computes key metrics and visualizes it.
+We converted an RDFLib graph to NetworkX, calculated insightful metrics and visualized the graph.

 Serialize NetworkX graph